subhacom/argos/doc/user.rst

    Screenshot of review tool after deleting object, as the next object is selected.

-Now to play the video, click the ``play`` button at bottom.
+Now to play the video, click the ``play`` button at bottom (or press ``Space bar`` on the keyboard).
 The right frame will be transferred to the left pane, and the next frame will appear in the right pane.

 You will notice the spinbox on bottom right updates the current frame number as we go forward in the video.
 Instead of playing the video,